b-dur/RandomStuff/README.md

-# RandomStuff
+# Fake door
-Just random stuff
+You just been fake doored!